 We recently looked at the role failure can play in helping young students to persist in challenging situations and develop growth mindsets.
 Well, it just so happens that prototyping can help students become really good at failing.
 In fact, four world-famous products began their lives as ‘failures’.

 Great Failure 1: WD40

 When was the last time you reached for the WD40?
 Maybe you silenced an annoying squeaky door, banished a rusty stain from your bathtub or dealt with a sticky chewing gum mess?

 The WD40 website lists over 200 uses for their product, so chances are, you’ve used it.
 But you may not know that WD40 got its name because it was the 40th attempt to produce an effective product.
 That’s right – 39 prototypes!
 39 failures!

 Great Failure 2: Wheaties

 The popular breakfast cereal, Wheaties, began life as a crackling, flaky mess on a stove top when an employee at a bran factory spilled some gruel.
-36 prototypes later the company had produced a cereal flake that kept its shape and consistency when packaged and eventually became one of the world’s best known high fibre breakfast cereals.
+36 prototypes later the company had produced a cereal flake that kept its shape and consistency when packaged and eventually became one of the world’s best known high fiber breakfast cereals.

 Great Failure 3: Dyson Vacuum Cleaner

-Dyson is now a world-leader in the vacuum cleaning industry.
+Dyson is now a world leader in the vacuum cleaning industry.
 But what would have happened if James Dyson wasn’t passionate about realising the new kind of vacuum cleaner he had dreamed of?
 Would he have been prepared to fail 5,271 times if he had been content to settle for a Hoover?